unjs/giget/README.md

 - `--registry`: URL to a custom registry.
 - `--no-registry`: Disable registry lookup and functionality.
 - `--verbose`: Show verbose debugging info.
+- `--cwd`: Set current working directory to resolve dirs relative to it.

 ### Examples